f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-The tenant will then go from **Starting** to **Running** and the **Running Version** will go from **Unavailable** to a blank status for a period of time.
+The tenant will then go from **Starting** to **Running**.

 .. image:: images/rseries_deploying_a_tenant/image78.png
   :align: center
   :scale: 70%

-Finally when the tenant is fully you can click the arrow button on the far right to get more detailed status of the tenant.
+Finally, when the tenant is fully operational you can click the arrow button on the far right to get more detailed status of the tenant.
 The Running Version should display the actual software version of the tenant.

 .. image:: images/rseries_deploying_a_tenant/image79.png
   :align: center